open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 The backend system could tell that there was integer overflow or system restart during (T<sub>n+1</sub>, T<sub>n+2</sub>], so it has chance to "fix" the data.
+Refer to [additive property](#additive-property) for more information about integer overflow.

 Let's take another example with a process using an [Asynchronous Counter](./api.md#asynchronous-counter) to report the total page faults of the